blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 Download: curl -O ${source_raw_content_url_base}/${source_repo_organization}/${project_name}/master/deployment/circleci/config.yml

-### Deployment sample for Docker, with Detect running in container
+### Deployment sample for Docker with Detect running in a container

 Approach: Toolkit

-Deployment notes: The containers communicate via localhost URLs.
+Deployment notes: The containers communicate through localhost URLs.

 Download: ${source_raw_content_url_base}/${source_repo_organization}/${project_name}/master/deployment/docker/runDetectInContainer/setup.sh

-### Configuring ${solution_name} for your Docker Registry
+### Configuring ${solution_name} for your Docker registry

-If you invoke ${solution_name} with an image reference (vs. an image that has been saved to a .tar file), it uses the docker-java library (${docker_java_project_url}) to access the Docker registry to pull the image.
+If you invoke ${solution_name} with an image reference, versus an image that has been saved to a .tar file, it uses the Docker-Java library (${docker_java_project_url}) to access the Docker registry to pull the image.

-If *docker pull {targetimage}* works from the command line, then ${solution_name} should also be able to pull that image, because docker-java can be configured the same way as the docker command line utility.
+If *docker pull {targetimage}* works from the command line, then ${solution_name} is also able to pull that image, because Docker-Java can be configured the same way as the Docker command line utility.

-But there are also other ways to configure docker-java.
-Details on how to configure docker-java (and therefore ${solution_name}) for your Docker registry can be found at: ${docker_java_project_url}#Configuration.
+There are other ways to configure Docker-Java.
+For more information on configuring Docker-Java and ${solution_name} for your Docker registry, refer to: ${docker_java_project_url}#Configuration.

-${solution_name} does not override any of the configuration settings in the code, so any of the other methods (properties, system properties, system environment) should work.
+${solution_name} does not override any of the configuration settings in the code, so any of the other methods (properties, system properties, system environment) will work.

-If you choose to use environment variables, and you are calling ${solution_name} from Detect, you will need to prefix the environment variable names with *DETECT_DOCKER_PASSTHROUGH_* to instruct detect to pass them on to ${solution_name}.
+If you choose to use environment variables, and you are calling ${solution_name} from Detect, you must prefix the environment variable names with *DETECT_DOCKER_PASSTHROUGH_* to instruct Detect to pass them on to ${solution_name}.
-So in that scenario, instead of *export SOMENAME=value*, use *export DETECT_DOCKER_PASSTHROUGH_SOMENAME=value*.
+In that scenario, instead of *export SOMENAME=value*, use *export DETECT_DOCKER_PASSTHROUGH_SOMENAME=value*.

-If you choose to use system properties (normally set using java -D), and you are calling ${solution_name} from Detect, you will need to put the properties in a file (e.g. mydockerproperties.properties) and use
+If you choose to use system properties which are normally set using *java -D*, and you are calling ${solution_name} from Detect, you must put the properties in a file; for example, *mydockerproperties.properties*, and use
 ```
 --detect.docker.passthrough.system.properties.path=mydockerproperties.properties
 ```